prisms-center/Fatigue/applications/generate_simple_microstructure/README.md

     ''' Specify directory '''
     directory = os.path.dirname(DIR_LOC) + '\\tutorial\\test_ms_gen'

-    ''' Specify desired microstructure size and shape '''
+    ''' Specify microstructure size and shape '''
     # Size of microstructure instantiations in millimeters, in the X, Y, and Z directions, respectively.
-    # Assume here a voxel/element size of 0.0025 millimeters or 2.5 microns.
+    # Assume here a voxel/element size of 0.0025 millimeters or 2.5 microns; NOTE: should be the same as the "Import Dx File (Feature Ids)" filter in the .json pipeline above.
     # Calculated using [4, 10, 7] x 0.0025 x 6
     size  = np.asarray([.06,.15,.105])

     # Shape of microstructure instantiations (number of voxels/elements), in the X, Y, and Z directions, respectively.
-    # IMPORTANT: at this point, only CUBIC voxel functionality supported even with a non-cubic microstructure
+    # IMPORTANT: at this point, only CUBIC voxel functionality is supported, even with a non-cubic microstructure
     # I.e., size = [.05, .1, .025] and shape = [50, 100, 25] is acceptable
     # Calculated using [4, 10, 7] x 6
     shape = np.asarray([24,60,42])